Why live in Stavanger?

 Students at the University of Stavanger

 Not only do we have one of the world's most gender-equal countries, but we are also one of the world's countries with the least economic inequality.
-This means; we are one of the world's countries with the least difference in economy between people (source: faktisk.no).
+This means; we are one of the countries with the least difference in economy between people in the world (source: faktisk.no).

 🌍 International environment